-Honestly, I’ve never experienced something like this.
+Honestly, I’d never experienced something like this.
 As someone who enjoys bathing in hot water, I could handle it, but not my partner.

 After a few minutes, he gave up and reversed back.
 I followed suit because I was worried that the water level would continue to surge.
 I didn’t have a life vest.
 We also weren’t confident that such hot water would have fishes in it for us to see.
 Maybe boiled ones?
 LOL!

 Nope, we don’t take such uncalculated risk especially when we can’t even see our destination, i.e. the so-called natural snorkeling pool.
 Next…

 Cape Kyan with its Great Ocean View and Royal Blue Water

 Our next stop – Cape Kyan – is the southernmost cape in Okinawa and it overlooks the Pacific and The East China Sea (see location).
 I highly recommend Cape Kyan as a brief stop-over if you happen to be around the area.
 The color of the water – a royal blue – was so pretty and made every photo turn out gorgeous.

 TIP: Remember to wear something that contrast with blue and white to stand out in photos. :) E.g. orange, yellow, pink, red.